stevemckinney/iamsteve/data/blog/00105-colour-series-picking-your-palette.md

 date: "2015-12-15T07:28:00+00:00"
 lastmod: "2018-03-07T13:17:26+00:00"
 summary: "In this first post, I’m going to run through why colour theory is only a small part of choosing colours.
 Then you’ll begin to pick your palette.
 I’ll explain the things, that I consider when choosing a colour palette.
 This should help to inform your choices."
-metadesc: How to choose an effective colour for your website project.
+metadesc: "How to choose an effective colour for your website project.
 From colours that represent your project to ones that help readability."
 theme: "#ffede5"
 tags: ["Design"]
 categories: ["Design"]